 Knowing these Two Types of Confidence will enable you to not just work on them in yourself, but also recognize them in other people.
 Recognizing them in other people gives you a serious advantage when you come to work, deal with or negotiate with a person displaying these characteristics.

-As well as that, recognising the Two Types allows you to help loved ones and people you care about to improve their own confidence.
+As well as that, recognizing the Two Types allows you to help loved ones and people you care about to improve their own confidence.

 I hope this article gives you some breakthroughs in mastering your own confidence, as well as being able to help people you care about with theirs.